-Airfare Deals / Travel Deals / Singapore Airlines / Frankfurt Travel / Germany Travel / FRA / JFK / A380 / Airbus / → All Tags
+Airfare Deals / Travel Booking Engines / Priceline / Memphis Travel / MEM / Travel Deals / → All Tags

-If you followed along with our incredible journey on none other than the Singapore Airlines A380 recently, then we've got super awesome news: the mega flight deals of Singapore Airlines have returned, with a definite focus on getting Americans to Asia during the summer season.
+If you've followed along with our incredible journey on none other than the Singapore Airlines A380, we've got super awesome news: the mega flight deals of Singapore Airlines have returned, with a definite focus on getting Americans to Asia during the summer season.

 Travel Deals / Rental Cars / Cars / Florida Travel / Road Trips / Hertz / Avis / Alamo / National Car Rental / → All Tags

 Earlier this year we saw the annual return of the one-way rental car deals out of places like Florida, but this year the deals weren’t as extreme as in years past.
 Thankfully the rental car companies must have come to their senses, as it looks like the deals have expanded and become an even better deal.

 Up first is Avis, as they have too many cars down in Florida and need to move ‘em elsewhere.
 You’ll be paying $9.95 per day for subcompact through standard car options, and you have through June 30 to book things and to get moving.